mraniki/tt/README.md

     - via docker dockerhub `docker push mraniki/tt:latest` (or `docker push mraniki/tt:nightly`) or
     - `git clone https://github.com/mraniki/tt:main` and `pip install -r requirements.txt`
 5) Start your container or use `python3 bot.py`
-6) `sell BTCUSDT sl=6000 tp=4500 q=1%` or  `BUY BTCB` to place order as per format DIRECTION SYMBOL STOPLOSS TAKEPROFIT QUANTITY.
-7) `/bal` command to query balance
-8) `/q BTCB` to query ticker price via coingeck and your active exchange

 ## Config
+Approach:
-Approach: Update the sample db with your parameters and save it as db.json
+- Update the sample db with your parameters and save it as db.json
+- if you deploy the bot on a cloud platform, you can use `DB_URL` to import db.json

 ### Env
 [env sample](config/env.sample)